JoergM/website-1/content/docs/architecture.md

 </div>

 <h3 class="section-head" id="logging-monitoring"><a href="#logging-monitoring">Logging & Monitoring</a></h3>
-Both <mark>elasticsearch</mark> and <mark>prometheus</mark> are deployed with Kubernetes daemons to gather data.
+Both <mark>Elasticsearch</mark> and <mark>Prometheus</mark> are deployed together with Kubernetes daemons to gather data.
 Daemons are present on every worker node.
-Using the EFK Stack __fluentd__ is utilized to collect logs from workloads of a node, and to push them to __elasticsearch__.
-In the case of __prometheus__ all metrics are scraped from the emitting sources, collecting daemons or services.
+Using the EFK Stack __Fluentd__ is utilized to collect logs from workloads of a node, and to push them to __Elasticsearch__.
+In the case of __Prometheus__ all metrics are scraped from the emitting sources, collecting daemons or services.
 The __node-exporter__ is a daemon to collect node-specific data.
-The __kube-state-metric__ service collects metrics of the overall Kubernetes cluster through its API.
+The __Kube-State-Metric__ service collects metrics of the overall Kubernetes cluster through its API.

 <div class="example">
     <img alt="logging-monitoring" src="/img/architecture/logging_monitoring.png" />